+But it was all rushing back, now that the weird stars had subsided.
 She did not just sever the connection between Hyrule and the Twilight Realm.
 She did not just strand me here and Link and Zelda on the other side.
 Was I just an excuse for escape?
 Did she use me to lie to Link?
-My head spiralled out of control, but not from the after-effects of Ganondorf's attack.
+My head spiraled out of control, but not from the after-effects of the syncope episode.
 No, this was something much worse.
 Struggling to see straight, I pushed away at whoever held me and confronted Midna.

 "So that was a ruse, huh?"
 I shouted at her.
 "Using me to lie to Link, to make him- Look what you've done!
 Now I'm trapped here-"

 "Link, why are you being difficult?" she demanded.
 "You can't honestly believe I'd do something like that just to hurt him.
-It hurt me too, and you couldn't stay there anyway.
-I didn't lie about your injuries.
-You have to recuperate here, the same way I had to take on Zelda's essence to survive in Hyrule.
-It works the same way, no trickery.
-You simply couldn't survive there."
+It hurt me too, but I- I didn't lie about your injuries."
+Almost sheepishly, she gestured to the sword wound, but I covered my ears.

 "We are not fighting over this!
 Not now!"
 Tears poured down her cheeks.
 "Not after- not after that!"